artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h51m58s" href="#t00h51m58s">[00:51:58]</a></div>

 **Dirk Sutro:** Mitch Lester Joe are three bloggers you can visit their blogs at drive thru dot org.
 That's DRIVE-THRU.ORG.
-Art Lung dot com and YEAHTOTALLY.NET and send us some email it at lounge at KPBS.org.
+Art Lung dot com and YEAHTOTALLY.NET and send us some email it at LOUNGE @ KPBS.ORG.

 <div class="timestamp" style="text-align: right;"><a id="t00h52m19s" href="#t00h52m19s">[00:52:19]</a></div>

 **Dirk Sutro:** Tomorrow night in the lounge David Patrone channels Frank Sinatra.
-The Lounge is produced by Eric Haberstra directed by Marko Manriquez with additional help from Kelly McSweeny, Alex Dougherty, and Helen Jordan.
-I'm Dirk Sutro happy blogging.
+The Lounge is produced by Erik Haberstroh directed by Marko Manriquez with additional help from Kelly McSweeny, Alex Dougherty, and Helen Jordan.
+I'm Dirk Sutro.
+Happy blogging.